 Here’s Just One Example Of Good Twitter For Dentists Strategy

-We don’t claim to be the smartest guys on the planet when it comes to Twitter… However, we do have a little bit of experience and have had many successes using Twitter.
+We don’t claim to be the smartest guys on the planet when it comes to Twitter… However, we do have a little bit of experience and have had many successes using Twitter as a social media marketing tactic.
 Here’s a screen capture of our recent My Social Practice tweets.
 Just take a few minutes and read down through it.
 Try to get a feel for the flow.
 Although it is different than the content your practice will tweet, I hope it gives you a little sense of the content mix:

 Remember, Tweets Have A Short Lifespan

 Twitter is very fluid.
 Your tweets can disappear from a viewer’s stream as quickly as they appeared, depending on the number of people that person is following.
 So don’t assume that everybody who follows you saw each one of your tweets just because you posted it.

 This is where a little experience over time will help you.
 You’ll begin to intuitively know how often to repeat (or rephrase) something and tweet it again.
 Do it too much and your followers will tire of you.
 Too little, and they’ll rarely see you at all and never get to know you.
 Patience, grasshopper.
 You’ll get the hang of it.

 This is one place where a Twitter strategy becomes a little tricky.
 “Interesting” means different things to different people.
 Are links to funny dental YouTube videos interesting?
 Are quotes from famous people interesting?
 Is the latest gossip about a movie star interesting?
 When it comes to deciding on the “interesting” things to share on Twitter you must develop your own strategy—your own comfort level.
 Here are a few rules of thumb… 1) When in doubt, don’t.
 2) Be thoughtful and professional.
 3) It’s OK to be human.